Military cargo taxi

 Currently, the concept of "rear zone" does not mean safety.
 The tasks of transportation, supplies and technical support for the troops have to be carried out with the constant danger of shelling, especially in the areas of counterterrorist operations.
 This requires solving problems of increasing the security and survivability of multipurpose machines and their modifications.
 The solution has to be found in several directions.
 One of them is a reduction in visibility in the optical, infrared, radar, and also seismic-acoustic ranges.
 These include the use of means of blackout, deforming camouflage paint, thermal insulation of the power plant, screen-ejector devices for exhaust systems, radio-absorbing coatings and removable covers, covering wheel alloys with false boards.

-The next direction is the reduction of vulnerability from the damaging factors of various weapons.
-In our country, this problem has been dealt with since the Afghan war.
-“The column goes past mountain peaks, meadows and fields in multi-colored patches and past the skeletons of burnt cars that were also columns once” - this is how the poet Mikhail Kalinkin described the movement of transport columns in the mountains of Afghanistan.
-The main danger was shelling from automatic weapons and mines.
-And already in the 1982 — 1985 years they carried out work on a mounted local reservation for Ural and KamAZ vehicles.
-It is mainly about the armor protection of the cabin, the most important units and mechanisms.
-The development of the first Chechen campaign required further development.
-The main means of protection is steel armor.
-Armor plates can be bolted directly to the surface of machines or to a special frame.
-At the same time, the carrying capacity of cars with the same cross-country ability should not decrease by more than 15%.
+The next direction is reducing vulnerability to damaging factors of various weapons.
+In our country, this problem has been addressed since the Afghan war.
+"The column goes past mountain peaks, meadows and fields in multi-colored patches and past the skeletons of burnt-out cars that were also columns once" - this is how the poet Mikhail Kalinkin described the movement of transport columns in the mountains of Afghanistan.
+The main danger was shelling from automatic weapons weapons and mines.
+And already in 1982-1985, work was carried out on mounted local armor for Ural and KamAZ vehicles.
+This mainly concerns armor protection of the cabin, the most important units and mechanisms.
+The experience of the first Chechen campaign required further development.
+Steel armor remains the main means of protection.
+Armor plates can be bolted directly to the surface of the vehicles or to a special frame.
+At the same time, the carrying capacity of the vehicles with the same cross-country ability should not decrease by more than 15%.

 NATO countries are very concerned about the protection of transport vehicles during the aggression against Yugoslavia.
 And by March, 2005 had 25 300 armored vehicles, including various Humvees and jeeps, by the US military in Iraq.

-Back in 1990-ies, the danger of delivering even humanitarian aid in areas of interethnic conflict created a UN requirement to book used trucks.
-Note that the Russian options for local booking of heavy trucks with steel armor 4 — 8 millimeters thick, many foreign experts recognized as optimal.
-True, this did not prevent, for example, the Hungarians in 1999 to detain Russian humanitarian supplies for Yugoslavia at the border by declaring civilian trucks protected by armor as “military vehicles”, which, however, can be explained simply by the excessive enthusiasm of the new NATO member.
+Back in the 1990s, the danger of delivering even humanitarian aid in areas of interethnic conflicts gave rise to the UN requirement to armour the trucks used for this purpose.
+It should be noted that many foreign experts recognised the Russian variants of local armouring of heavy-duty vehicles with 4-8 mm thick steel armour as optimal.
+However, this did not prevent, for example, the Hungarians from detaining Russian humanitarian aid for Yugoslavia at the border in 1999, declaring the armoured civilian trucks to be “military vehicles”, which, however, can be explained simply by the excessive enthusiasm of the new NATO member.

 The already mentioned “Ural-4320”, in a protected version, in addition to booking an engine and a cabin, received a filter-ventilation installation, radiation and chemical reconnaissance devices, a machine gun installation, and night-vision devices allowing it to do without headlights.
 An armored module disguised by a conventional awning can be mounted in its body for soldiers with embrasures for firing from an individual weapon.